Splash, Stay, and Play: The Ins and Outs of Great Wolf Lodge Traverse City

 Make sure to plan ahead no matter when you stay, because this restaurant is a popular destination at the resort, make a reservation when booking your trip!

-Fast Food Options: If your kids want to take a quick break, towel off and head to one of the quick onsite eating options.
-GWL has a pizza/sub/pasta joint or sweet treat stop in the basement.
+If your kids want to take a quick break, towel off and head to one of the quick onsite eating options.
+GWL has a pizza/sub/pasta joint or sweet treat stop in the lower level.

 - Your room will have a mini-fridge in it.
 Use this to store perishables and repack your cooler in the morning before you go to the park.
 Or leave your cooler in the car if it’s cold enough outside and grab it right before you head to the park.